Vuk77/Vuk77/README.md

 About me
 --------------------------

-Welcome, my name is **Ognjen Letić** 👋 - I'm a passionate Software Engineer Student that is interested in building exciting projects.
+Welcome, my name is **Ognjen Letić** 👋 - I'm a passionate Software Engineer student that is interested in building exciting projects.

 *   🌍  I'm currently living in Germany
 *   📂  Here you can see some of my <a href='https://github.com/Vuk77?tab=repositories'>projects</a>.